FusionAuth Cloud

 When you are load testing against FusionAuth Cloud instances:

-• If you have an edition with support, please open a support ticket if you’d like additional support or guidance on sizing or testing.
+- If you have a plan with support, please open a support ticket if you’d like additional support or guidance on sizing or testing.

 Please don’t use a FusionAuth Cloud Basic deployment to load test.
 Instances on this tier of FusionAuth Cloud run on a single compute node, so the node is running FusionAuth, Elasticsearch and a PostgreSQL database.
 The node is therefore very resource constrained, and attempting to run load tests on this type of system is not recommended.
 The numbers you get from this type of test will not be valuable to you in planning your production deployment.